MicrosoftDocs/security/ransomware/protect-against-ransomware.md

 ms.collection:
 - msftsolution-ransomware
 ms.custom: cxdef-zt-ransomware
-description:  Get started and learn how to prevent ransomware cybercriminals by quickly configuring ransomware prevention for your organization.
+description:  Learn how to protect against ransomware cybercriminals by quickly configuring ransomware prevention for your organization.
+Get started today!

 ---

-# Quickly protect against ransomware
+# Quickly protect against ransomware attacks

-Learning how to stop ransomware, and understanding that new threats evolve so your learning must continue, is critical to every organization due to the rising likelihood of ransomware attacks.
+Learning how to stop ransomware attacks, and understanding that new threats evolve so your learning must continue, is critical to every organization due to the rising likelihood of ransomware attacks.

 This guidance is organized into steps, starting with the most urgent actions to take.